awsdocs/amazon-s3-developer-guide/doc_source/UsingTheMPJavaAPI.md

 # Using the AWS SDK for Java<a name="UsingTheMPJavaAPI"></a>

 The AWS SDK for Java provides an API for the Amazon S3 bucket and object operations\.
 For object operations, in addition to providing the API to upload objects in a single operation, the SDK provides an API to upload large objects in parts\.
-For more information, see [Uploading Objects Using Multipart Upload API](uploadobjusingmpu.md)\.
+For more information, see [Uploading objects using multipart upload API](uploadobjusingmpu.md)\.

 **Topics**
 + [The Java API Organization](#JavaAPIOrganization)